John Harris (canoeist)

-John Harris (born 28 May 1938) is a British sprint canoer who competed in the early 1960s.
+John Harris (born 28 May 1938) is a British canoe sprinter who competed in the early 1960s.
 He was eliminated in the repechages of the K-2 1000 m event at the 1960 Summer Olympics in Rome.

 After his career as a canoeist, John Harris attended Birmingham University where he qualified as a doctor.
 He practiced as a GP for many years before retiring in his 70s.

 Dr John Harris married and had 3 children.